John Janssen: Bishop of Belleville

-Following the division of the Diocese of Alton into the Dioceses of Alton and Belleville, Janssen was appointed bishop of Belleville on February 28, 1888.
-He received his episcopal consecration on April 25, 1888, from Archbishop Patrick Feehan, with Bishops John Hogan and Louis Fink serving as co-consecrators.
+Following the division of the Diocese of Alton into the Dioceses of Alton and Belleville, Janssen was appointed bishop of Belleville by Pope Leo XIII on February 28, 1888.
+He received his episcopal consecration at St. Peter's Cathedral in Belleville, Illinois, on April 25, 1888, from Archbishop Patrick Feehan, with Bishops John Hogan and Louis Fink serving as co-consecrators.
 By 1902 the diocese contained 104 churches, 94 priests, 64 parochial schools and 50,000 Catholics.

-In 1903, at Janssen's request, the Poor Handmaids of Christ religious order set up a hospital in East St. Louis, Illinois.
-The hospital was open to all patients, regardless of race or religion.
+In 1903, at Janssen's request, the Poor Handmaids of Christ religious order set up St. Mary's Hospital in East St. Louis, Illinois.
+It was open to all patients, regardless of race or religion.

+Death

 John Janssen died on July 2, 1913, in Belleview at age 78.